fanout/laravel-fanout/README.md

 ]
 ```

-In your config/app.php file add the following to your service providers array:
+In your config/app.php file add the following provider to your service providers array:

 ```php
 'providers' => [